spencermountain/compromise/README.md

 <div align="center">
-  compromise is not <a href="https://github.com/spencermountain/compromise/wiki/Justification">the cleverest</a>.
+  compromise is <a href="https://github.com/spencermountain/compromise/wiki/Justification">not the cleverest</a>.
   <br/>
   but it is
   <a href="https://docs.compromise.cool/compromise-filesize">small,